 to prevent slippage when zeroing.
 And there is no guarantee that the shaft will be oriented in the same way on every movement.
 So a new chrono wheel requires either a new hand or for the old impression to be filed out from the inside of the tube with a cutting broach – something which can often still leave the hand insufficiently well secured.
 Unable to source a replacement hand of the correct colour, I resolved to paint the yellow hand originally fitted to the gold faced watch

 As it had originally been mated with the chrono wheel now fitted to the black faced watch, it should align correctly when zeroed.
 After much experimentation, the correct colour and consistency of paint was obtained by mixing some red railway modellers emulsion,

 with some GlasArt blue transparent paint, to get the correct brownish tinge to the red colour, all thinned out using lighter fluid.
 The resulting finish is excellent and the colour match almost spot on.
 The hand re-seated without further trouble (remembering to depress the reset button when fitting).
 Next up, remove the gaskets from the crown and pushers

-Post script: For more on the 6139 see here
+Post script: For more on this 6139 see here.